Confused About EI For Self Employed? All Your Questions Answered

 Employment Insurance is the program of the Canadian government which provides temporary income support to workers who are out of employment.
 This can be for reasons such as unemployment, time for study, injury or illness, pregnancy and parental care.

 Workers must pay EI premiums and meet certain employment criteria.
-And this is where the question arises: can you get EI for self employed work?
+And this is where the multiple questions arises: can I collect EI if I get fired?
+Can you get EI for self employed work?
 As a self employed individual you have access to EI special benefits once you have registered with the program.

 How can you register for EI for self employed?